 As your collection of references mounts up, you will need to organize them; this can be done in a number of ways.
 It is always useful to be able to sort the library according to

 A particularly useful feature in many reference managers is the possibility of creating your own keywords.
 When downloading references you can choose to include the keywords provided.
 However, you may need to index your references differently from the source, and creating your own keywords will let you do that.
 By adapting keywords based on your own retrieval needs, you ensure efficient access to the relevant literature in your library.

 Keeping notes is useful when working with literature.
 Many reference managers allow you to store your notes in conjunction with the reference.
 Some reference managers also allow notetaking and highlighting in full-text documents.

 Different journals and publishers, or the institution where you eventually submit your thesis, will have guidelines for citations and reference lists.
 Explore how you can import and edit reference styles with your reference manager.

 You may prefer to use an author-date reference style as this immediately shows which work is cited.

-However, your publisher favours a numbered reference style and you need to adapt your manuscript.
-By simply changing the reference style in your reference manager, all the citations and the reference list in your manuscript change to the publishers style.
+However, if your publisher favours a numbered reference style, you will need to adapt your manuscript.
+By simply changing the reference style in your reference manager, all the citations and the reference list in your manuscript change to the publisher’s preferred style.